 By adding a script to your page, you can provide colourblind support to images, just include a call to the clourmap function and inform users to click the image to load the colour hover effect.

-Click on map below then hover mouse over the legend (this is not supported by IE 8).
+Click on map below then hover mouse over the legend.

 Or, move focus to the map using the Tab key, press Enter then use the Up and Down Arrow keys to move though the legend.

 The cololurmap script is added with the following code:

 <img id="rainmap" width="570" height="391" src="/images/business-services/mapwlegend.png" alt="Map of Australia

 showing total forecast rainfall between 30 March and 06 April 2013.
 Copyright Commomwealth of Australia 2013.

 Australian Bureau of Meteorology.
 Issued 29 March 2013"/>

 - Number between 0 and 100.
 0 means that only the exact pixel colour will be recognised, higher numbers allow for variation in the colour.